roman117pdg/multihop-network-manager/README.md

         $ wget https://github.com/roman117pdg/multihop-network-manager/archive/refs/tags/[release number].zip

-10. Download necessary module pyroute2 and graphviz
+10. Download necessary module graphviz

-        $ sudo pip3 install pyroute2
         $ sudo pip3 install graphviz
         $ sudo apt-get install graphviz -y

-11. Run program with the proper flags
+11. Run program with the proper arguments

         $ sudo python3 ./main.py --verbose 1 --webapi 0

-    **"verbose" flag define verbosity level of logger*
+    **"verbose" argument define verbosity level of logger*
     -   *0 - logger is not printing any informations*
     -   *1 - logger is printing warnning and error messages to the "logger.log" file*
     -   *2 - logger is printing warrning and error messages to the "logger.log" file and to the system terminal*
     -   *3 - logger is printing info, warrning and error messages to the "logger.log" file*
     -   *4 - logger is printing info, warrning and error messages to the "logger.log" file and to the system terminal*

-    **"webapi" flag specify if web applicatgion for displaing information about network is enabled*
+    **"webapi" argument specify if web applicatgion for displaing information about network is enabled*
     -   *0 - web application is disabled*
     -   *1 - web application is enabled*

+    **"interface" argument takes name of interface that will be used for multihop networking* *i.e. "wlan0"*

+    **"gateway" argument takes name of interface that will be used for internet gateway* *i.e. "eth0"*

+    **"essid" argument takes name of ESSID*
+    *i.e. "MESHNETWORK"*

+    **"wep_key" argument takes WEP key used for encryption* *i.e. "2f37424f574d4051665973437c"*

+    **"cell_id" argument takes name of cell/ap id* *i.e. "C6:7E:CC:0F:30:3E"*

+    **"channel" argument takes number of of WLAN channel (1-14)* *i.e. "1"*